rockstardotb/django-python-workshop/README.md

 Now, the first thing we need to do is create our '__init__.py'.
 This tells python that any modules in the current directory can be imported into any other modules, also in that directory.

-    touch __init__.py
+    touch app/app/__init__.py

 Let us also make our utils directory and move into it.

-    mkdir utils
+    mkdir app/app/utils
-    cd utils
+    cd app/app/utils/

 The specific algorithm that I want to build involves several steps.
 First, data must be imported, cleaned, and transformed.
-Within the utils directory, create a file called 'preprocessing.py' and insert the following into it:
+Within the app/app/utils/ directory, create a file called 'preprocessing.py' and insert the following into it:

     # Data Preprocessing